Nar Phu trek during the spring season

-You can come out of the “restricted area” via the tougher and higher way via Kang La pass 5360m to Ngawal on the Annapurna Circuit trail again or retrace your steps back to Koto.
+You can come out of the “restricted area” via the more challenging and higher way via Kang La pass 5360m to Ngawal on the Annapurna Circuit trail or retrace your steps back to Koto.

-If time is not a problem, you can continue towards Tilicho Lake, go over the Thorung La pass to Pokhara.
+If time is not a problem, you can continue towards Tilicho Lake and go over the Thorung La pass to Pokhara.
 Otherwise, you can take a jeep from either Ngawal or Koto (depending on your itinerary’s choice) back to Besisahar and return to Kathmandu.

 Our group from Singapore had a short time to do this trek, so we did the quickest and safest possible itinerary for them.
 Here is an article about the Nar Phu trek we conducted for our Singaporean Group.

 Our trek to Nar Phu valley was going to be an entirely supported expedition-style camping trek.
 A camping trek requires many logistics as all camping equipment, food, and provisions must be reorganized and carried throughout the trekking trip.

 The Nar Phu valley trekking area is newly opened and isn’t as developed with lodges/teahouses as the Annapurna, Langtang, and Everest regions.
 One has to be very fit to do a lodge trek in this area as the distances between villages are far, especially during the early spring.
 Most villagers wouldn’t have returned from the warmer lowlands to avoid the harsh winter.